MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-meetings.md

 # Join a meeting or live event on Dynamics 365 Guides HoloLens

-A [Microsoft Teams meeting](/microsoftteams/quick-start-meetings-live-events) is a meeting scheduled using Teams involving any number of participants.

-[Microsoft Teams live events](/microsoftteams/teams-live-events/what-are-teams-live-events) are an extension of Teams meetings, enabling users to broadcast video and meeting content to a large online audience.
-These events are meant for one-to-many communications where the host of the event is leading the interactions and audience participation is primarily to view the content shared by host.

-A Dynamics 365 Guides HoloLens user can join a live event as a presenter or attendee in the same way they join a meeting.
+You can join a Microsoft Teams meeting or Microsoft Teams live event by using Dynamics 365 Guides on HoloLens.
+A [Microsoft Teams meeting](/microsoftteams/quick-start-meetings-live-events) is a meeting **scheduled** with Teams that includes any number of participants.
+A [Microsoft Teams live event](/microsoftteams/teams-live-events/what-are-teams-live-events) is an extension of a Teams meeting used to broadcast video and meeting content to a large online audience.
+A Microsoft Teams live event is useful for one-to-many communications where the host of the event is leading the interactions and audience participation is primarily limited to viewing the content shared by the host.
+A Dynamics 365 Guides HoloLens user can join a live event as a presenter or attendee in the same way that they join a meeting.

-> [!Note]
+> [!IMPORTANT]
-> If a remote collaborator joins a meeting, you will not receive a call or notification, regardless of whether you are in the app.
-You must select **Join Meeting** to join the meeting.
-In addition, calling the participants involved in a scheduled meeting will not enable you to join the meeting; you must actually join the meeting.

-If for some reason you're unable to join the meeting, you may also ask the Teams user to join the meeting and use the **Open Participants** feature to call you.
-You'll receive an incoming call notification.
-Accept the call using audio or video, and you will join the meeting.
+> To join a meeting from Dynamics 365 Guides on HoloLens, you must have an Exchange Online license (not Exchange on-premises).

+## Join a scheduled meeting

+1. On the Main menu, select the **Communications** button.

     SCREENSHOT GOES HERE

+2. Select **Meetings**

+    SCREENSHOT GOES HERE

+    The Meeting window opens to the current day so you can see all your meetings for that day.

+    SCREENSHOT GOES HERE

     > [!NOTE]
+    > Dynamics 365 Guides supports the default calendar only. (no option to choose the calendar or view meetings from all calendars user has)

+    To change to a different day, select the day at the top of the screen.
+To switch to a different week, use the arrows in the upper right-corner of the screen.
+To go back to the current day at any time, select **Today**.

+    SCREENSHOT GOES HERE

+    The bottom of the Meeting window shows the meeting time and duration (left side) and whether the meeting is occurring now (right side).

+    SCREENSHOT GOES HERE

+3. To open a specific meeting, select the meeting.
+You'll see the meeting details, including the meeting date and time, meeting name, and organizer.

+    SCREENSHOT GOES HERE

+4. Select **Join** to join the meeting.

+    SCREENSHOT GOES HERE

+    You'll see the following screen while participants are joining the meeting.

+    SCREENSHOT GOES HERE

+    When a participant joins the meeting, their avatar is displayed in the upper-right corner of the Meeting window.

+## Add a participant from your organization to the meeting

+To add a participant to the call that was included in the original invite:

+???HOW TO DO THIS???

+## Admit a participant from outside your organization

+If a participant wants to join the meeting, but they're not part of your organization, a notification appears at the top of the screen to let you know that the participant is waiting in the Lobby and a **Participants button** with a red dot (showing action required) appears at the bottom-right corner of the screen.

+SCREENSHOT GOES HERE

+To admit or decline the participant:

+- Select the **Participants** button to display participant tiles on the right of the screen.
+In the first tile, select **Admit** or **Decline**.

+    SCREENSHOT GOES HERE

+> [!NOTE]
+> The meeting organizer can decide who is admitted into a meeting directly and who has to wait for someone to admit them.
+[Learn more about choosing who can bypass the lobby](https://support.microsoft.com/en-us/office/change-participant-settings-for-a-teams-meeting-53261366-dbd5-45f9-aae9-a70e6354f88e).
 > Dynamics 365 Guides users might not be able to join scheduled meetings between different companies if link-rewriting (URL-rewriting services) are used to fight spam.
 To make sure that users can join scheduled meetings in this situation, add an exception so that links from teams.microsoft.com are not rewritten.

-To join a meeting, select **Join Meeting**.
-The **Join Meeting** button appears if the meeting is happening now or within the next 15 minutes.
-If your upcoming meetings overlap, you can use the arrows to select which meeting to join.

-After you join a meeting, you or the Teams user can add more people to the meeting.
-Select **Open Participants**.
-You'll see the first person you called on the left side of the video card, and a list of participants on the right side of the video card.
-On the bottom of the video card, there's a text field.
-Select the text field, and a holographic keyboard will pop out.
-A list of your recent contacts will appear.
-If the person you'd like to call isn't on the list, enter a name or email address using the holographic keyboard, and then select a name in the search results to start the call.

-> [!NOTE]
-> Dynamics 365 Guides supports the Teams lobby on HoloLens.
-A HoloLens user can admit a Teams guest into a meeting.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]